sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    The containers that could be managed by kube, ***must*** call the `system container state ...` commands.
 It would be handy, if all containers follow this irrespective of whether kube may or may not manage it, as that way STATE-DB/FEATURE table could be one place to get the status of all active features.
 The code that gets i/p from this table has to be aware of the possibility of not all containers may call it, but it can be assured that all kube manageable containers would have an entry.

-*  The hostcfgd helps switch between local and kube modes.
+*  The hostcfgd & a daemon watching STATE-DB, helps switch between local and kube modes and from kube to kube.

-   When owner is switched between local to kube and vice versa, it initiates a restart to trigger the switching.
+  This is accomplished by service restart or add/remove of kubernetes label.

 * A daemon could help switch from kubernetes to local if deploy would not happen for a period.